 Tool type: Synthetic

 WebPageTest is one of the most useful and advanced web performance synthetic tools.
 It does now support Web Vitals.
-Fill in with your website URL and choose the best settings that reflect your audience, and hit “start test” button.
+Fill in with your website URL and choose the best settings that reflect your audience, and hit the “start test” button.
 Wait for the results page to check Web Vitals section in the table.

 Tool type: Synthetic

 Another way to measure LCP in synthetic is Google Lighthouse in Chrome Dev Tools.
-Go to Lighthouse tab and hit “Generate report” button.
+Go to Lighthouse tab and hit the “Generate report” button.

 When the test is complete, you can check the LCP scoreamong the other metrics.

 Lighthouse shares the same color codes for evaluating the LCP.
 Red for poor, Orange for ‘needs improvements’, and green for a good score.

 Apart from the LCP score, Google Lighthouse highlights a very useful hint: The HTML element triggering for LCP.
 Scroll down the report to the diagnostics section and click on “Largest Contentful Paint Element”

 Receive more web performance tips, subscribe now!